Quick overview of suggested gear for padding the Murray River

 Plastic sea kayaks are another option and are roughly half the price of the composite kayaks.
 While they can be 1-3 kph slower than the glass kayaks, they are tougher and generally more stable.
 These characteristics could make them a better choice for beginner paddlers.

 Plastic crossover kayaks are an option but they have considerably less carrying capacity that would make planning the trip much more difficult.
 They tend to have a skeg rather than rudder.

 Canadian canoe would make for a rather relaxed journey down the Murray, especially those contemplating it with young children and lots of gear.
 These are definitely not the fastest and require more careful planning to ensure you have enough supplies between towns / pickup points.

 I would not recommend rafts nor inflatable kayaks for the lower Murray.
 The river is wide and exposed to the wind that would make paddling a light inflatable boat extremely slow and difficult.
 SoT would also get blown around a lot.

 The upper section requires something that can handle whitewater:

-With support, moderate flow and experience in whitewater, you will be likely best to use a river runners or a creek boat.
+With support, moderate flow and experience in whitewater, you will be likely best to use a river runner or a creek boat.
 Without support, you will likely need to carry some gear and that will probably push many to look at packraft options for the upper section if you have to walk it in.
 Rafts are also the better option for those without much whitewater experience.

-Above Tom Groggin, there are a small number of grade II/II+ rapids, a number of deep pools and lots of shallow stretches with either gravel or small rocks.
+Above Tom Groggin, there are a small number of Grade II/II+ rapids, a number of deep pools and lots of shallow stretches with either gravel or small rocks.
 Being so remote and with potentially very cold water, I would strongly recommend avoiding cheap rafts, pool toys, lilos or pack surfing.
-I do not know of anyone has died doing this section, don't aim to be the first!
+I do not know if anyone has died doing this section, don't aim to be the first!